Tulipa kaufmanniana: Cultivation

 They are suitable to be grown in the rock garden, bed and borders.

 It is suitable for growing in USDA Growing Zones: 3 to 8, in full sun and soils with medium moisture retention or well-drained soils.

 Seed germination of the tulip has been studied, and it was concluded that stratification for 7 weeks was more effective treatment on studied traits than 5 weeks.
 Moreover, cold stratification was a better treatment on breaking seed dormancy of the seeds.

 Cultivars

 They and their hybrids are placed in Group 12, the Kaufmanniana Group, by the Royal Horticultural Society.
 Their leaves often have dashes and streaks of purple, which show the influence of Tulipa greigii in the breeding programmes.

 It was given the First Class Certification by the Royal Horticultural Society in 1897.

 The cultivars 'Ancilla', 'Early Harvest', 'Showwinner' (deep red) and 'Stresa' have gained the Royal Horticultural Society's Award of Garden Merit.
 Two other Group 12 cultivars are listed by the RHS as gaining the Award of Garden Merit, 'Alfred Cortot' and 'Glück'.

-Other known hybrids include 'Heart's Delight', a soft pink with an orange-yellow eye, the clear yellow 'Chopin' and white 'Concerto'.
+Other known hybrids include 'Heart's Delight', a soft pink with an orange-yellow eye, the clear yellow 'Chopin'.

 In America, common cultivars include; 'Ancilla' soft pink, red and white flowers, 'Johann Strauss' rosy red and sulfur yellow blooms and 'Stresa' golden yellow with carmine red flowers.